Won-Seong/simple-latent-diffusion-model/README.md

 🌐 README in Korean: [KR 한국어 버전](README_ko.md)

 This repository provides a lightweight and modular implementation of a Latent Diffusion Model (LDM), which performs efficient image generation by operating in a lower-dimensional latent space instead of pixel space.
+Model weights and examples are hosted on Hugging Face; links can be found in the Dataset column.

 | **Dataset**                                     | **Generation Process of Latents**           | **Generated Data**                          |
 |---------------------------------------------|-----------------------------------------|-----------------------------------------|